yeasy/learning_pickleball/03_serve_en.md

 # Serve and Return

-The purpose of serving and receiving is to prepare for the next shot, and to avoid giving the opponent a good attacking or going to net opportunity.
+The purpose of serving and receiving is to prepare for the next shot, and to avoid giving the opponent a good attacking or approaching net opportunity.

 In high-level games, it is generally difficult to score directly by serving or receiving.